 Machine learning is a highly practical field, consequently this class is a VU: there will be a written exam at the end of the course, and during the course the students will solve related assignments.
 ECTS Breakdown: 75 hours in 15 hours lecture, 15 hours preparation for the lecture and practicals, 30 hours assignments, 15 hours preparation for the 1 hour written exam.

 Lecture Outline: In the first lecture you get a quick introduction to the application area health informatics, why this application area is complex and why probabilistic learning can help.
-We start firt with a clarification about the differences between AI/ML/DL (see also here) and then get an overview on the differences between automatic machine learnig and interactive machine learning and discuss a few future challenges of the HCAI approach to ensure ethical responsible AI/ML.
+We start firt with a clarification about the differences between AI/ML/DL (see also here) and then get an overview on the differences between automatic machine learning and interactive machine learning and discuss a few future challenges of the HCAI approach to ensure ethical responsible AI/ML.
 This shall emphasize the integrative ML approach, where at first we learn from prior data, then extract knowledge in order to generalize and to detect certain patterns in the data and use these to make predictions and help to make decisons under uncertainty.
 The grand future goal for medical AI in the future is in re-traceability, interpretability and sense-making.

 Lecture Keywords: HCI-KDD approach, integrative AI/ML, complexity, automatic ML, interactive ML, explainable AI

-Topic 01: The HCI-KDD approach: towards integrative machine learning
+Topic 01: The HC-AI appraoch: integrative machine learning

 Topic 02: Application Area Health: On the complexity of health informatics